tinypass/piano-sdk-for-android/README.md

 ### Download the Piano SDK
 #### Gradle
 The Piano SDK is available as an AAR via jCenter.
-To add the `api`, `oauth`, etc. dependencies, open your project’s `build.gradle` and update the `repositories` and `dependencies` blocks as follows:
+To add the `api`, `composer`, `oauth`, etc. dependencies, open your project’s `build.gradle` and update the `repositories` and `dependencies` blocks as follows:
 ```
 repositories {
     // ... other project repositories